Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 It closely resembles its Eurasian counterpart and was formally described in 1789 by German naturalist Johann Friedrich Gmelin.

-This medium-sized bird has an overall grey body with white feathers on its face and belly that give it a distinctive bald appearance.
+This medium-sized bird has an overall grey body with white feathers on its face and belly, giving it a distinctive bald appearance.

-Its wings are brownish black with green speculum markings on them while the tail is dark brown or black at the base and gradually lightens near tips to become chestnut colored.
+Its wings are brownish black with green speculum markings on them, while the tail is dark brown or black at the base and gradually lightens near the tips to become chestnut-colored.

-The male wigeons have purple patches on their heads during breeding season along with yellow eyes which helps differentiate them from females who have duller colors around their faces instead of bright ones like males possess.
+The male wigeons have purple patches on their heads during the breeding season and yellow eyes, which helps differentiate them from females, who have duller colors around their faces instead of bright ones like males.

 Phylum | Chordata |